Help us improve EA Help! Take Survey No, Thanks

 For information about warranties, read the policy for your region.

-As a consumer, you have certain statutory rights under local law, in relation to your purchases.
-These are your legal rights and may allow you to request a repair, a partial, or full refund, or replacement for a faulty EA game or other offering from the retailer that you bought it from.
+As a consumer, you have certain statutory warranty rights under local law, in relation to your purchases.
+These are your legal consumer rights.
+They may allow you to request a repair (fix), a partial or full refund, or a replacement for a faulty EA game or other offering from the retailer (including digital content from EA) that you bought it from.

 Australia